 History helps prepare you for everyday life and helps you to solve problems of the present and the future.
 Our history major will provide you with a generalist training in history, which means you will learn the fundamentals of analyzing and contextualizing bodies of social, cultural, and political data.
 With a degree in history, you can pursue graduate degrees or careers in law, teaching, government, business, and so much more.

 If you would like to pursue an advanced degree in history, consider our pre-graduate school program.

-The 2014-2015 Undergraduate Catalog (page 298) can provide you with the specific requirements and options for a major in history.
+The 2015-2016 Undergraduate Catalog can provide you with the specific requirements and options for a major in history.

 This degree option also provides students with the opportunity to be a part of the university's fast track program, Degree in 3.
 Degree in 3 allows you to graduate in three years instead of four, giving you a head start on your career or graduate school.

 If this option sounds interesting, you will work with a faculty advisor and an additional advisor to help your through your studies.
 These advisors will meet with you on a frequent basis to help you avoid scheduling issues and provide encouragement.
 You should know that this option requires that you be mature, confident, and focused.
 You will be required to take a full load, about 15 to 18 credit hours each semester, and you will take classes during two or three summer sessions.

 A general history major is the only major option in the Department of History that qualifies for the Degree in 3 program.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306